What does YEP have to offer you?

 - Liaison with local Amateur Radio clubs to provide expertise from the community in acquiring equipment and setting up an Amateur Radio station at the school

 - in provincial and national education publications

 - Access to experienced Radio Amateurs across the country

-How does a school qualify?
+How does a group qualify?

-- the support of a local Amateur Radio club.
-(The membership of a local Amateur Radio club represents many years of experience which will be invaluable to the school.)
+Note: The membership of a local Amateur Radio club represents many years of experience which will be invaluable to the school.

 How would such a program fit into the curriculum?

 The use of Amateur Radio in language classes can range from reading, letter writing and oral communications, to following directions and record keeping.
-In mathematics, for example, the use of Amateur Radio can involve measurement, numeration and data management, including time zones, metric prefixes, the calculation of distances, and preparing charts and graphs.
-In social studies, Amateur Radio can be applied to map skills, studying trading partners, and examining global issues.
-Monitoring the voice communications of astronauts in orbit by Amateur Radio during science class is another way to bring space studies alive.
+In Mathematics, for example, the use of Amateur Radio can involve measurement, numeration and data management, including time zones, metric prefixes, the calculation of distances, and preparing charts and graphs.
+In Social Studies, Amateur Radio can be applied to map skills, studying trading partners and examining global issues.
+Monitoring the voice communications of astronauts in orbit by Amateur Radio during Science class is another way to bring Space Studies alive.
 Making electrical circuits and studying weather are two other science applications for Amateur Radio in the classroom.

 Along with classroom use, Amateur Radio can also be incorporated at the extra-curricular level.
-What would be a better addition to a geography club?
-Many schools offer radio clubs, where students not only have an opportunity to operate receiving and transmitting equipment, but also can even work toward earning an Amateur Radio certificate.
+What would be a better addition to a Geography club?
+Many schools offer radio clubs where students not only have an opportunity to operate receiving and transmitting equipment, but also can even work toward earning an Amateur Radio certificate.
 This is an excellent opportunity for parents to participate in what their children are doing.
 Perhaps mom or dad would like to obtain their certificate as well?

-What is the benefit to the students?
+What is the benefit to the youth?

 Beyond the obvious benefit of making lessons more relevant and exciting, this Program has the potential to open new doors for young people.
-An Amateur Radio certificate might well lead students to careers in science and technology, which are in very high demand in Canada.
-The communications skills and self-esteem developed through involvement with Amateur Radio will be invaluable regardless of the career path.
+An Amateur Radio certificate might well lead students to careers in Science and Technology which are in very high demand in Canada.
+The communications skills and self-esteem developed through an involvement in Amateur Radio will be invaluable regardless of the career path.